 Being the patient person, I am (not), I stuck these in the freezer to cool down in warp speed just so I could frost them and E.A.T. them!

 Usually, when I get a cupcake, I eat it for the frosting.
-But, in this case, I couldn’t pick between the cupcake part and the frosting.
+But, in this case, I couldn’t pick between the cupcake part and the frosting, much like with these artichoke cupcakes.
 They were so well balanced – even with the coconut sugar in the cupcake.
 Or, maybe I should say, because of the coconut sugar?!

 By the way, I used coconut sugar in these carrot cake cupcakes as I wanted a reason to justify the ginormous mound of frosting on each.
 If coconut sugar, with its low glycemic index, isn’t your thing, you can easily substitute brown sugar for it.